mark-watson/SwiftAI-book/manuscript/part2.md

 In this part we cover:

+- Commercial OpenAI LLM APIs
-- Commercial LLM APIs
+- Commercial Anthropic LLM APIs
+- Accessing open weight models using the commercial Groq service
+- Accesiing xAIs Grok model via an API
-- Using Local LLM Models with Ollama
+- Accessing local LLMs using Ollama
-- Using Local LLM Models with Apple's MLX Framework
+- Using Local LLMs with Apple's MLX Framework